CE switchover postponed to 2025 – and its application to fire curtains.

 If it is, it is legally required to CE mark to that harmonised standard.
 The penalty for breach is imprisonment or a fine.

-For the reasons included in the white paper, Fire curtain regulations in the UK8, our opinion is that the new law and the regulations are quite clear and any attempts to create uncertainty are unhelpful to those seeking to comply with their legal responsibilities.
-However, if further clarification is required, we would suggest speaking to the higher authorities i.e., a Notified Body such as Applus+ (Notified Body Nr.
+The law and the regulations are clear and any attempts to create uncertainty are unhelpful to those seeking to comply with their legal responsibilities.
+However, if further clarification is required we would suggest speaking to the higher authorities i.e. a Notified Body such as Applus+ (Notified Body Nr.
 0370).
 For example, Applus+ have a third-party certification scheme for CE marking fire curtains to BS EN 16034.
 In turn, this scheme is accredited by ENAC (akin to UKAS), which is the gold standard.
-Applus+ also published an article on the subject in July 2018, ‘New CE Marking for fabric fire curtains’4.
+Applus+ also published an article on the subject in July 2018, ‘New CE Marking for fabric fire curtains’7.

-It is possibly due to national protectionist instincts of BS 8524 (the UK created BS 8524 and it was the first dedicated fire curtain product standard in the world so we are understandably proud of it), or possibly due to the pros and cons of BS 8524, or possibly due to other factors such as marketing, that there has been a lack of awareness around BS EN 16034 here in the UK.
+It is possibly due to the commercial investment in BS 8524 in the UK and the related marketing, that there has been a lack of awareness around BS EN 16034 here in the UK.

-Indeed, if you analyse the advertising efforts of others in the marketplace since BS EN 16034 became harmonised on 1st Nov 2019 you will find over 30 articles promoting BS 8524 without one mentioning BS EN 16034.
+Indeed, if you analyse the advertising efforts of others in the marketplace since 1st November 2019 you will find over 30 articles promoting BS 8524 without one mentioning BS EN 16034.
 Quite a statistic in the context that BS EN 16034 is legally required since that date for vertical fire curtains, but one that shows the industry’s leaning in the UK.

-So, to answer the question raised by the section heading, there need not be any uncertainty around the legal requirement to CE mark vertical fire curtains to BS EN 16034 since 1st Nov 2019.
-This can be seen by:
+So, in conclusion for this section, there need not be any uncertainty (around the legal requirement to CE mark vertical fire curtains to BS EN 16034 since 1st November 2019):

 Technical Annexes